awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 **Requirements**
 + The platform is Linux/UNIX\.
-+ You must select another instance size in the same instance family\.
-For example, you cannot modify an Reserved Instance from `t2` to `t3`, whether you use the same size or a different size\.
++ You must select another instance size in the same [instance family](instance-types.md#instance-type-names) \(indicated by a letter, for example, T\) and [generation](instance-types.md#instance-type-names) \(indicated by a number, for example, 2\)\.

+  For example, you can modify a Reserved Instance from `t2.small` to `t2.large` because they're both in the same T2 family and generation\.
+But you can't modify a Reserved Instance from T2 to M2 or from T2 to T3, because in both these examples, the target instance family and generation are not the same as the original Reserved Instance\.
-  You cannot modify the instance size of Reserved Instances for the following instances, because each of these instance families has only one size:
++ You can't modify the instance size of Reserved Instances for the following instances, because each of the following has only one size:
   + `cc2.8xlarge`
   + `cr1.8xlarge`
   + `hs1.8xlarge`
   + `t1.micro`
++ You can't modify the instance size of Reserved Instances for the following [instance family, generation, and attribute](instance-types.md#instance-type-names) combinations:
+  + G4ad
+  + G4dn
+  + G5
+  + G5g
+  + Inf1
 + The original and new Reserved Instance must have the same instance size footprint\.

 **Topics**